AndreasChristensen89/project-three-python/README.md

 * Go to settings -> "Reveal Config Vars": here you should put sensitive data (for this project the json.creds file to connect to the API), as it is not synchonized with Github (in the gitignore file).
     * In "Key" put in name of file (CREDS), and in "VALUE" copy content of creds.json file. -> press "Add"
 * Select "Add buildpack" below config vars -> click "Python" then save -> add again and select "nodejs" then save.
 (Python should be first)
-* To to deploy section -> Select "GitHub" -> confirm connection
+* Go to deploy section -> Select "GitHub" -> confirm connection
 * In the bottom search for your repository, use name in GitHub -> search and connect
 * Below you can now deploy, either automatically or manually.
 * Once done press "View" to open deployed project